-Feeding on the ground or from a ground platform is ideal for birds such as Blackbird, Thrush and Robin.
-These birds are often referred to as soft bills and prefer softer foods such as mealworms and insects, berries and raisins and suet pellets.
+Feeding on the ground or from a ground platform is ideal for birds such as Blackbird

 Table feeding attracts a wide range of wild birds and is suitable for most types of food.
 Tables can be simple or elaborate but make sure they are easy to maintain and clean.
 Foods can be placed directly on the table surface of hung from the sides in suitable feeders or a mix of both.

-Bird feeders come in several designs and materials from simple plastic ones to wooden ones to high quality long lasting metal varieties.
-The most common types are seed feeders, peanut feeders, fatball feeders, suet block and cake feeders and mealworm feeders.
+come in several designs and materials from simple plastic ones to wooden ones to high quality long lasting metal varieties.
+The most common types are Seed Feeders, Peanut Feeders, Fat Ball Feeders, Suet Block/Cake Feeders and Mealworm Feeders

-Fatballs often come enclosed in fine plastic mesh and, although rare, birds can become entangled by their feet or beaks so it is advisable to remove the net and place the fatballs in a fat ball feeder.
-They come in many designs and sizes but all serve the same basic function and allow clinging birds easy access to this high energy source of food.
+can be placed in Fat Ball Feeders which come in many different designs and sizes, but all serve the same basic function and allow clinging birds easy access to this high energy source of food.

 However you feed wild birds, good hygiene is very important to help maintain healthy visitors, clean up uneaten food and wash and disinfect feeders, tables and bird baths regularly.